What CLIP Does

 CLIP does not provide services or funding.
 Local Immigration Partnerships do not fund activities or projects.
 Nor do they deliver services directly to newcomers.
 Instead, LIPs provide a collaborative framework to facilitate the creation of sustainable solutions for the successful integration of newcomers in their community.

 All LIPs are required to conduct local research.
-CLIP completed two pieces of work in the fall of 2017: a Survey of Newcomers and a Survey of Service Providers.
+CLIP completed two pieces of work in the fall of 2017, a Survey of Newcomers and a Survey of Service Providers.
 CLIP Council and working group members considered the findings as they developed their Action Plan and can continue to refer to the reports as they advance their work.
+Additional work was completed in 2019, A Profile of Immigrant Health in Calgary, completed with a university researcher, and Calgary Immigration Data, Summer 2019.
+CLIP Council and working group members will use these reports as they adjust their Action Plan going forward.

 A PROFILE OF IMMIGRANT HEALTH IN CALGARY - WINTER 2019